 During investigation two suspected dengue cases were found in brothers aged 13 and 14 and were likely the initial cases.
 They presented dengue fever-like symptoms on August 10 and 11 including fever, headache, and muscle or body aches.
 In late July, they followed their grandfather to visit their parents for summer vacation in Shiling Town, Huadu District, Guangzhou City.
 They returned to Xin’gan County on August 7 due to a local dengue fever outbreak in Shiling Town.
 On August 30 and 31, their grandparents presented dengue fever-like symptoms and tested positive for DENV on September 2.

-Figure 1.
-Number of cases, by date of illness onset of the patients in the outbreak, 2019.
+The onset time curve among the outbreak cases of dengue fever in Xin’gan County, Jiangxi Province, 2019.
 The date of onset of the first case was August 23, and the last case reported was September 8.
 After implementation of emergency mosquito control and clearing of breeding places led by the local government, the number of cases decreased rapidly after September 6.

 The outbreak occurred in Jinchuan Town, Xin’gan County, including Huachengmen Village, Mexiang, Zhongshan, Binyang, Chengnan, Hejiashan, Chengbei, Shanzheng, and Wenchang communities.
 Overall, 70 cases (86.4%) occurred in Mexiang, Zhongshan, Binyang, and Chengnan communities and were surrounded by Binjiang Avenue, Yaocai Street, Shangye Road, and Chuannan Road covering an area of about 1.2 km2.